The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - It should not be possible to guess the ordering a priori — this mechanism is not a substitute for declaring dependencies.

 - It should not violate any implicit or explicit dependencies

 #1 Updated by R.I.
-Pienaar about 3 years ago
+Pienaar over 3 years ago

 This is a good summary, I’d like to add to it:

 - Remove parser functions like defined()

 - Remove access to the list of loaded classes in scope

 - Remove access to list of tags in the scope

 Really remove all the bits of the language that remains weirdly order broken and that simply cannot work at all till the futures work is completed at which point their design should be re-evaluated.

 #3 Updated by Markus Roberts over 3 years ago